 In addition to a passion for Middle and Eastern European 19th and 20th-century symphonic repertoire, Alexander has a love of opera, including the major Mozart Operas in his repertoire as well as works by Puccini, Janáček, Verdi, Strauss, Tchaikovsky and Glinka.
 He has worked for a number of opera companies including Opera North, Grange Park Opera and English Touring Opera.
 As Music Director of Britten’s Turn of the Screw at the Istanbul State Opera, he conducted the first ever Turkish production of one of the composer’s operas.
 In 2011 he conducted the premiere of Julian Grant’s Prophet and Loss for the Oundle International Festival.

 After graduating in music from Bristol University and postgraduate studies at Guildhall School of Music and Drama, he studied with Ilya Musin at St Petersburg State Conservatoire.
 He has since worked throughout the former Soviet Union where a number of his performances have been broadcast on National Radio and television.

-Alexander teaches conducting at Trinity Laban Conservatoire.
-He also teaches at the Royal Academy of Music (extra keyboard and aural) as well as conducting the Junior Department Sinfonia where he teaches general musicianship and coaches chamber music.
+Alexander teaches conducting and is a regular conductor at Trinity Laban Conservatoire.
+He teaches second study conducting at the Royal Academy of Music and conducts the Junior Department Sinfonia and Symphony Orchestra.